-Once again in Paris, in 1893, Madame Henry, Midwife –in-Chief of the Port Royale programme for sick newborns recognized that these babies required special care and set up separate units called ”Pouponnieres” to provide scientific care and give these babies the best possible chance to be sent home.
+Once again in Paris, in 1893, Madame Henry, Midwife –in-Chief of the Port Royale programme for sick newborns, recognised that these babies required special care and set up separate units called “Pouponnieres” to provide scientific care and give these babies the best possible chance to be sent home.

-Then within the 20th Century the idea that children had rights equal to and separate from adults were laid down in two great Human Rights declarations – in 1924 the League of Nations “Geneva Declaration on the Rights of the Child” and in 1948 the United Nations “Universal Declaration of Human Rights “ which stated in Article 25 that children were entitled to special care and consideration.
-These laid the groundwork for the 1989 “United Nation’s Convention on the Rights of the Child” which is recognized by almost every country as setting down the inalienable rights of every child – including the right to the best possible health care.
+Then within the 20th Century the idea that children had rights equal to and separate from adults were laid down in two important Human Rights declarations – in 1924 the League of Nations “Geneva Declaration on the Rights of the Child” and in 1948 the United Nations “Universal Declaration of Human Rights” which stated in Article 25 that children were entitled to special care and consideration.
+These laid the groundwork for the 1989 “United Nations Convention on the Rights of the Child” which is recognised by almost every country as setting down the inalienable rights of every child – including the right to the best possible health care.

 Opening in the ground